-A Mastermind Group is made up of people who are committed to helping each other achieve success.
+A Mastermind Alliance is made up of people who are committed to helping each other achieve success.

 The term “Mastermind Alliance” was poplularized in the book “Think and Grow Rich” by Napoleon Hill in 1937.